Understanding Osteoporosis - Prevention

 - Calcium supplements

 Vitamin D is a fat-soluble vitamin.
 It helps your body absorb calcium into the bloodstream.
-When your body is depleted of vitamin D or has an insufficient supply, the blood levels of calcium plummet.
+When your body is depleted of vitamin D or has an insufficient supply, the blood levels of calcium decrease.
 Vitamin D can be obtained through minimal sun exposure (10 minutes a day) and from your diet.

 For in-depth information, see WebMD's Calcium, Vitamin D, and Osteoporosis: How Much Is Enough?